Addepto/.github/profile/README.md

 ## ContextCheck
 ![image](contextcheck_logo_violet.png)

-[ContextCheck](https://github.com/Addepto/contextcheck), is a **free OpenSource framework** for LLM application development, built to empower developers and researchers in evaluating their RAG-powered systems and chatbots, optimizing performance, and ensuring comprehensive coverage of all use cases.
-It offers a robust suite of features to detect regressions, conduct penetration tests, and assess hallucinations, ensuring your AI operates at its highest level.
-Configurable via YAML and seamlessly integrated into CI pipelines, ContextCheck streamlines development while reinforcing the reliability and robustness of your AI systems.
+[ContextCheck](https://github.com/Addepto/contextcheck), is a **free, open source, MIT-licensed framework for testing, evaluating LLMs, RAGs, and chatbots**.
+ContextCheck can detect regressions, perform penetration tests, and assess hallucinations, ensuring your AI systems function at their highest level.
+It is built to help developers, researchers and businesses in evaluating their RAG-powered systems and chatbots, optimizing performance, and ensuring comprehensive coverage of all use cases.
+Configurable via YAML and easily integrated into CI pipelines, ContextCheck streamlines development while enhancing the reliability and robustness of your generative AI systems.

 ### Are you looking for an AI Solution Provider?